-Our SLEs will soon be contributing to an exciting new CPLD package exclusive to St Anthony's Alliance members.
+Our SLEs contribute to the exciting CPLD package exclusive to St Anthony's Alliance members.
 Joining the St Anthony's Teaching Alliance allows school colleagues to access a range of bespoke training packages on vital to school and staff development, such as:

 For more information on our Alliance programme, or to enquire about joining the alliance, please contact our Teaching School PA, Andrew Bove: